xing0047/rewrite/datasets/ReadMe.md

 #### ImageNet-S

 First, you should have a copy of ImageNet dataset.
 A way to do this is to download from [here](https://www.kaggle.com/competitions/imagenet-object-localization-challenge/data).
+Save it to `local_data/ImageNet`.

+Then, follow instructions given by [ImageNet-S](https://github.com/LUSSeg/ImageNet-S).

 We only need validation set in our setting.
 Prepare for ImageNet-S-50 as follows:
 ```
 python datapreparation_val.py \
   --imagenet-dir local_data/ImageNet \
   --save-dir local_data/ImageNet-S \
   --mode 50
 ```
 Samely, for ImageNet-S-300:
 ```
 python datapreparation_val.py \
   --imagenet-dir local_data/ImageNet \
   --save-dir local_data/ImageNet-S \
   --mode 300
 ```